Ace-uff-Spades/Minimum_Spanning_Tree/README.md

 In this project, we use this data structure to take in a query interval and match it with all the intervals in a pre-set graph and output all the intervals that contain the query interval.

+Algorithms implemented:
+Tarjan and Cheriton's round-robin algorithm for finding the minimum spanning tree of weighted undirected graphs.